-Campaigns encouraging plastic free months along with the Zero Waste lifestyle trend have mobilized people all over the world.
-In October 2018, the European Parliament voted for a ban on single-use plastics, to be realised in 2021 (Euronews 2018).
-Sweden and Great Britain have banned microplastics in certain cosmetic products, and the use of plastic microbeads in wash-off cosmetics has already been radically reduced in Europe – it has gone down by 82% between 2012–2015 (Gouin et al, 2015).
-In the case of plastics, the worry for the effects on the environment and people’s health has evoked citizens to act towards a common goal and resulted in changed legislation.
+Campaigns encouraging climate action, such as plastic-free months along with the Zero Waste lifestyle trend, have mobilized people worldwide.
+In 2021, a ban on certain single-use plastics products entered into force in the EU.
+To avoid the environmental effects of plastic, Sweden and Great Britain have banned microplastics in certain cosmetic products, and the use of plastic microbeads in wash-off cosmetics has already been radically reduced in Europe – it has gone down by 82% between 2012–2015 (Gouin et al., 2015).
+In the case of plastics, the worry about the effects on the environment and people’s health has evoked citizens to act towards a common goal, resulting in changed legislation.

-However, despite the growing concern of the environmental effects of plastics, the problem is more about how we use the material than the material itself.
+However, despite the growing concern about the climate impact and other environmental effects of plastics, the problem is more about how we use the material than the material itself.

 Plastic is a versatile and useful material.
-It can be forged into complicated forms even in extremely thin layers.
-It protects our food and medicine from their surroundings, and plastics are used in bypass surgeries, in pacemakers, in blood test and IV equipment; in kevlar vests that protect policemen from bullets and in bicycle helmets and seat belts.
-(World Economic Forum, 2018.)
+It can be forged into complicated forms, even in extremely thin layers.
+It protects our food and medicine from their surroundings, and plastics are used in bypass surgeries, pacemakers, blood test and IV equipment; in kevlar vests that protect policemen from bullets and in bicycle helmets and seat belts.
+(World Economic Forum, 2018)

-Climatewise, plastic outperforms many other materials.
-The low price of plastics in comparison with e.g. metal means that solar panels, for instance, can be produced at a lower cost.
+Climate-wise, plastic outperforms many other materials.
+The low price of plastics in comparison with, e.g., metal means that solar panels, for instance, can be produced at a lower cost.
 The electrical components and switches can be made out of hard technical plastics that are cheaper to produce, lighter to transport (hence saving greenhouse gas emissions when replacing heavier materials) and more durable in use than their metal counterparts would be.
-In the cases where technical plastics substitute metals or cement, the process emissions from producing these materials are avoided altogether – which is a big deal since producing these materials is extremely greenhouse gas intensive.
+When technical plastics substitute metals or cement, the process emissions from producing these materials are avoided altogether – which is a big deal since producing these materials is extremely greenhouse gas intensive.

 Plastic packaging of food saves both resources and emissions by reducing food waste.
-We often sigh with resignation at the amount of plastics wrapped around the food in grocery stores, but sometimes it does fill a purpose.
-Globally, food waste causes 4.4 gigatonnes of CO2-eq every year, which corresponds to 8% of global greenhouse gas emissions (FAO, 2015).
+We often sigh with resignation at the number of plastics wrapped around the food in grocery stores, but sometimes it does fill a purpose.
+Globally, food waste causes 4.4 gigatonnes of CO2-eq yearly, corresponding to 8% of global greenhouse gas emissions (FAO, 2015).
 Not all of the waste is due to food going bad, but plastic packaging that can help reduce this number is still good for the climate.
-A packaged product has a longer shelf lifetime, increasing the chances that it is sold and eaten before it goes bad.
+A packaged product has a longer shelf lifetime, increasing the chances of being sold and eaten before it goes bad.

 Finally, plastic is one of the easiest materials to recycle.
 It can simply be melted and reformed.
 So why is plastic still a problem?

-First of all, only one third of the plastics in the EU actually finds its way into the recycling bins and too much ends up in our oceans instead.
+First of all, only one-third of the plastics in the EU find their way into the recycling bins, and too much ends up in our oceans instead.
 This is bad design on a system level: any material that can easily blow away and is too cheap to pick up off the street and recycle should not be used in single-use products.
-Ideally, all materials that are used in cases with a high probability of ending up in nature should be fully biodegradable and harmless to the environment.
-In the case of straws, plastic cups, bags and the likes it is completely necessary to find good alternatives to plastic quickly.
-However, the biggest issue is not necessarily what materials we consume, but rather how we consume.
+Ideally, all materials used in cases with a high probability of ending up in nature should be fully biodegradable and harmless to the environment.
+In the case of straws, plastic cups, bags and the likes, it is necessary to find good alternatives to plastic quickly.
+However, the biggest issue is not necessarily what materials we consume but how we consume them.

 Today, we live in a society where products seem to appear on shop shelves and disappear into garbage bins after only a few times of usage.
-It’s easy to grab a smoothie packed in plastic and throw the empty package away once we’ve drank it a whole of 7 minutes later.
+It’s easy to grab a smoothie packed in plastic and throw the empty package away once we’ve drunk it 7 minutes later.
 And this doesn’t apply to just plastics.
-In a throwaway society it’s socially acceptable and economically possible to buy things we don’t need, of bad quality, and with an invisible production chain, just to throw them away whenever we feel like it.
+In a throwaway society, it’s socially acceptable and economically possible to buy things we don’t need, of bad quality, and with an invisible production chain, just to throw them away whenever we feel like it.

-We therefore welcome initiatives such as the Zero Waste lifestyle and Plastic Free months, and view them as invitations to question this way of consuming rather than as direct campaigns against one particular material.
-These movements are fantastic because they encourage us to pay attention to what it is we are buying and what we do with it after we’ve used it.
+We, therefore, welcome conscious consumption initiatives such as the Zero Waste lifestyle and Plastic Free months and view them as invitations to question this way of consuming rather than as direct campaigns against one particular material.
+These movements are fantastic because they encourage us to pay attention to what we buy and do with it after we use it.